Inference in generalized linear models with robustness to misspecified variances: Simulation study

 The top two plots of Figure \ref{fig:errorcontrol} are settings with correctly specified models, respectively a Poisson and a Logistic regression models.
 The middle two plots represent normal models with neglected heteroscedasticity, which depends either on a nuisance covariate or on the tested variable, i.e. respectively $\Var(y_i)=4z^2_i$ and $\Var(y_i)=4x^2_i$.
 In the bottom-left plot of Figure \ref{fig:errorcontrol} a Poisson model was fitted when the true distribution was negative binomial with dispersion parameter $\phi=1$, that is, additional heteroscedasticity relative to the Poisson model that depends on the mean.
 The bottom-right plot displays the results of a two-sample test fitting a negative binomial.
 A common dispersion parameter was assumed for the fitted negative binomial model, but the two groups are unbalanced (proportion equal to 2/3 and 1/3), and generated from two distributions with different dispersion parameter ($0.4$ and 1).

 In the two top plots we observe that, in case of correctly specified models, the standardized test is close to the nominal level, even with $n=25$, improving the asymptotic convergence of the effective test.
 The parametric test shows few rejections with small sample size for the logistic model, due to a poor approximation of the likelihood.
 The sandwich shows slow convergence in both cases, which is unsatisfactory since we are dealing with a well-specified model.
-The middle-left plot has similar behavior.
+The GAMLSS shows a low convergence, explained by the greater number of parameters involved.
+The HulC method is always appreciably close to the nominal level.
+The middle-left plot shows a similar behavior.

 The last three plots show the failure of the parametric test in presence of some forms of variance misspecification, where the rejection fraction converges to a level far from the nominal for increasing sample size.
 The standardized test outperforms its competitors in all cases, being closest to the nominal level.
 In particular, the improvement over the effective test and further over the sandwich test is clear.
+Further, the GAMLSS surprisingly shows a failure in the middle-right plot, while in the bottom-left the reason is due to the impossibility of modeling the variance adopting a Poisson model.
+In the last plot it shows a slower convergence compared to the sign-flip tests.
+On the other side the HulC method is always close to the nominal level, with the best performance in the two bottom plots.

 In the final two plots it is remarkable to see that the standardized test seems to converge to the effective test faster than going to the nominal level, leading to an initial worsening of the true level, with a recovery for larger sample size.